yugabyte/yugabyte-db/docs/content/v2.12/secure/security-checklist.md

 ## Enable encryption in transit

 [TLS encryption](https://en.wikipedia.org/wiki/Transport_Layer_Security) ensures that network communication between servers is secure.
 You can configure YugabyteDB to use TLS to encrypt intra-cluster and client to server network communication.
-Yugabyte recommends enabling encryption in transit in YugabyteDB clusters and clients to ensure privacy and integrity of data transferred over the network.
+Enable encryption in transit in YugabyteDB clusters and clients to ensure privacy and integrity of data transferred over the network.

 Read more about enabling [Encryption in transit](../tls-encryption) in YugabyteDB.